Debt Collectors UK

-Not only will a solicitor help you to define your case in legal terms, this is a great option for people who don’t seem to be responding to contact from you.
+Not only will a solicitor help you to define your case in legal terms, but this is also a great option for people who don’t seem to be responding to contact from you.
 A letter like this should at least get a response from them, if not payment right away.
-You may not scare the person or organisation in debt to you, but a solicitor might.
+You may not scare the person or organization in debt to you, but a solicitor might.

 6. Make A Court Claim